lazywithclass/project-lamp/website/book/chapter3.markdown

 sum Nil    = 0
 sum (x:xs) = x + (sum xs)
 ```
-To convert `sum` to its APS equivalent, we add a accumulator parameter, update its value during the recursive step, then return it once the base case is reached.
+To convert `sum` to its APS equivalent, we add an accumulator parameter, update its value during the recursive step, then return it once the base case is reached.
 ```haskell
 sum :: List Int -> Int
 sum xs = sumAcc xs 0